OHIF/Viewers/platform/docs/docs/platform/services/config-point-service.md

     ConfigPoint.addLoadListener(ThemeProtocols, this._listenThemeProtocols);
 ```

-This is NOT intended for listening for programatic changes to the configuration,
+This is NOT intended for listening for programmatic changes to the configuration,
 but is intended only for load time updates.
 Again, the idea is that the
 configuration points are constants loaded from configuration files.